PROJECT: Outreach on the Fifth Assessment Report of the Intergovernmental Panel on Climate Change

 CDKN will partner with the host country governments to hold policy dialogue events in Bangladesh, India, Pakistan, Ethiopia, Kenya, and Uganda in June – August 2014.

-These events will bring IPCC scientists together with leaders from government, business and civil society in each country to discuss the findings of AR5.
-The events will give participants the chance to debate the implications for their work, and strengthen partnerships to respond to the findings of AR5.
+These events brought IPCC scientists together with leaders from government, business and civil society in each country to discuss the findings of AR5.
+The events gave participants the chance to debate the implications for their work, and strengthen partnerships to respond to the findings of AR5.

 A full schedule of events, including dates, venues and co-sponsoring institutions will be published shortly.